-This article first appeared in Christian Research Journal Winter/Spring (1990).
+This Viewpoint article first appeared in Christian Research Journal volume 12, number 3 (Winter/Spring 1990).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 In 1980 Harvest House published a book by Larry Parker entitled We Let Our Son Die.
 The book tells the tragic story of how Larry and his wife — after being influenced by one of America’s numerous “word of faith” (or “word-faith”) teachers — withheld insulin from their diabetic son, Wesley.
 Predictably, Wesley went into a diabetic coma.
 The Parkers, warned about the impropriety of making a “negative confession,” continued to “positively confess” Wesley’s healing until the time of his death.